Beee4life/acf-city-selector/README.md

 <a name="compatibility"></a>
 ### Compatibility

 This ACF field type is compatible/tested with ACF 5 (Pro).
-It's slightly tested with the free version, but we won't be putting any more time in it.
+It's slightly tested with the free version (v4), but we won't be putting any more time in it.
 Just buy the Pro version.
-It's worth every penny !
+It's worth every cent !

 <a name="tested"></a>
 ### Tested with